Reopening domestic US-based birding tours:

 Nothing is COVID-proof, but we are attempting to ensure that we will take every reasonable precaution to reduce exposure, such as:

 • Everyone coming on a tour (including the Tropical Birding guide) will have to take a test and prove to Tropical Birding that they are not COVID positive 3-5 days before the tour commences.
-Failure to do this will mean you are unfortunately excluded from the tour.
+Failure to do this may mean you are unfortunately excluded from the tour.
+(It has become clear in recent weeks this become impractical.
+It may not be possible for everybody to get a test in this timely fashion.
+Therefore where this is not possible, please contact the office for a specific testing schedule for the tour that you are interested in).

 • Temperatures will be measured by your tour leader on the first 7 days of the tour, if at any time your temperature exceeds 100.4F (38.0C), we will arrange for you to go to a facility for testing at your own cost.
 If you test negative and have proof of this, you can rejoin the tour, again at your own cost.